MicrosoftDocs/memdocs/memdocs/intune/enrollment/troubleshoot-windows-enrollment-errors.md

 **Cause:** This issue occurs if there's a proxy, firewall, or other network device that's blocking access to the Identity Provider (IdP).

 #### Resolution
-Make sure that the required access to internet-based services for Autopilot isn’t blocked.
+Make sure that the required access to internet-based services for Autopilot isn't blocked.
 For more information, see [Windows Autopilot networking requirements](https://docs.microsoft.com/windows/deployment/windows-autopilot/windows-autopilot-requirements-network).

 ### Registering your device for mobile management (Failed:3, 0x801C03EA).

-**Cause:** The device has a TPM chip that supports version 2.0, but hasn’t yet been upgraded to version 2.0.
+**Cause:** The device has a TPM chip that supports version 2.0, but hasn't yet been upgraded to version 2.0.

 #### Resolution
 Upgrade the TPM chip to version 2.0.